Range Rover SUV - Reliability & safety

 Land Rover has a reputation for making high-class, stylish 4x4s, but there's no denying its poor record for reliability over the years.
 The company has often finished towards the bottom of owner satisfaction surveys, with some big bills reported on older models.

-Too few Range Rover owners participated in our 2019 Driver Power satisfaction survey for it to be included.
-However, Land Rover finished 20th overall out of 30 brands covered in our 2019 survey, a disappointing fall from seventh place in 2018.
-The number of owners reporting a fault increased from 18.1% to 35.7%, the highest average share of faults of all the top 30 manufacturers.
+Too few Range Rover owners participated in our 2021 Driver Power satisfaction survey for it to be included.
+However, Land Rover finished 22nd overall out of 29 brands covered in our survey, a disappointing fall from seventh place in 2018.
+Owners praised ride and handling but the brand came last for value for money, with poor running costs and high servicing charges.

 The Range Rover has also been awarded a five-star Euro NCAP safety rating, which includes one of the highest ratings ever given for pedestrian protection in the large off-roader category.